burst-apps-team/burst-wiki/getting-started.md

 If you have more advanced computer skills and prefer software that is not Windows based, other packages have been developed to suit your needs.

+You will find helpful step by step guides in the Burst Software section on the main page.

 You can find the software that you need here:

 [Software on Burst-Coin.org](https://www.burst-coin.org/download-wallet/)